5 from 36 votes

 • bagel chips

-Leftovers for this pumpkin cheese ball should be stored in an airtight container in the refrigerator.
+STORAGE: Leftovers for this should be stored in an airtight container in the refrigerator.
 I recommend enjoying this within 3-4 days of preparation.

-Yes, this cheese ball freezes really well!
-Once you make your indents with the rubber bands, keep the cheese ball wrapped in plastic wrap.
+FREEZING: This cheese ball freezes really well!
+Once you remove the rubber bands, keep the cheese ball wrapped in plastic wrap.
 Put this in a freezer bag and freeze for up to 6 months.

 Once you're ready to enjoy, remove from the freezer and gently thaw in the refrigerator for 6-8 hours.
 Remove plastic wrap and roll in the finely shredded cheddar.